OrganismalSystemsBiology/signal_view/README.md

 ## Main features
 - Visualize time series data of the normalized EEG/EMG voltages along with sleep stages (REM, NREM, and Wake).
 - Edit & Save & Load sleep stage annotations.
-- View FFT spectrum and video clip corresponding to the epoch under the inspection
+- View the FFT spectrum and video clip corresponding to the epoch under the inspection

 ## Where to download it

 You can download release versions at: https://github.com/OrganismalSystemsBiology/signal_view/releases

-Or the development version is available at: https://github.com/OrganismalSystemsBiology/signal_view
+The development version is available at: https://github.com/OrganismalSystemsBiology/signal_view

 ## Installation